Bloom’s Taxonomy is a classification framework for the skills required to achieve a set of educational objectives.

 Understanding:

-- Learning Objective: Explain the concept of photosynthesis.
+- Learning objective: Explain the concept of photosynthesis.

 - Activity: Write a brief summary of photosynthesis in your own words.